imboycrazy/concertscrapper/README.md

 1. Make a local copy of the repository.
 2. Visit the [Ticketmaster Developer Portal](https://developer.ticketmaster.com/) to obtain an API key.
-3. To configure the script, open `concerts.py` and use your real Ticketmaster API key in place of "-your_api".
+3. To configure the script, open `concerts.py` and use your real Ticketmaster API key in place of `your_api`.

 ---